pautorrex/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Welcome to my page!
-I am **Marc Sanjaume-Calvet**, Assistant Professor of Political Theory in the [Department of Political and Social Sciences](https://www.upf.edu/web/politiques) at [Universitat Pompeu Fabra](https://www.upf.edu).
-Member of the [Political Theory Research Group](https://www.upf.edu/web/grtp).
-Coordinator of the [Master in Current Democracies](https://www.upf.edu/web/masters/master-en-democracies-actuals-nacionalisme-federalisme-i-multiculturalitat) program.
+I am predoctoral researcher in the [Department of Political and Social Sciences](https://www.upf.edu/web/politiques) at [Universitat Pompeu Fabra](https://www.upf.edu).
+My main research topics are territorial identities and the factors that explain their popularity/unpopularity.

-Former Assistant Professor at [Universitat Oberta de Catalunya](https://www.uoc.edu), Advisor at [Self-Government Studies Institute - Institut d'Estudis de l'Autogovern](https://presidencia.gencat.cat/ca/ambits_d_actuacio/desenvolupament_autogovern/institut-destudis-autogovern/) and Visiting Researcher at Edinburgh University (Scotland) and Laval University (Quebec).
-I also was a Postdoctoral Researcher at the [Centre de recherche interdisciplinaire sur la diversité et la démocratie at Université du Québec à Montréal](https://cridaq.uqam.ca/).
-My research has been published in the *Journal of Politics*, *Party Politics*, *Nations and Nationalism*, *Canadian Journal of Political Science* and *Representation* among others.